 Another theory that deals mostly with mental health is the Tidal Modal Theory by Phil Barker.

-It’s important for people to gain control of their lives in order for them to heal and improve.
-This theory gives a framework you can use to explore the patient’s need for nursing care and how to create an individual care plan.
+People need to gain control of their lives for them to heal and improve.
+This theory gives a framework to explore the patient’s need for nursing care, and for how to create an individual care plan.

-Finally, in 1979 Jean Watson created the theory of transpersonal caring.
-This theory looks beyond just treating disease to promoting overall health and preventing disease.
+In 1979, Jean Watson created the theory of transpersonal caring.
+This theory looks beyond treating disease to promoting overall health and preventing disease.

 It looks at how nurses care for patients and how those care plans can promote overall health and wellness, prevent disease, and restore health.